dmd-program/dmd-300-sp17/project-1.md

 ### Phase 2: Pitch

-Produce a short Pecha-kucha style presentation that explains the project concept.
+Produce a short [pecha-kucha](/creating-a-pecha-kucha-style-pitch.md) style presentation that explains the project concept.
 Please inlcude:

-1. Video: Clearly legible text or voice narration
+1. **Video:** Clearly legible text or voice narration
   - If doing voice narration, you can choose one team member to narrative, or have different members contribute narration of different slides.
-2. PDF export of slides
+2. **PDF export** of slides used for the pecha-kucha video.

 ### Phase 3: Develop a design sprint